Q-Technologies/puppet-osbaseline/README.md

 Currently a reboot is not performed, but this is expected to be added in the future.

 #### Included Scripts to Manage Groups
 There are included scripts to manage the creation of the groups and to make it easier to move nodes between the groups.
-To install the scripts on a host, set Hiera data along these lines in the scope you want them installed:
+The scripts are managed through hiera.
 ```
-osbaseline::scripts::install: true
-# The following two lines are defaults also
+# The following hiera are the defaults and can be overridden
 osbaseline::scripts::selection_script_path: /usr/local/bin/baseline_selection.pl
 osbaseline::scripts::selection_config_path: /usr/local/etc/baseline_selection.yaml
 osbaseline::scripts::selection_config: